 Stephanie devotes her free time to her family.
 She enjoys the challenge of balancing meaningful work with the responsibility of raising her small children.

 Dawn, a 1985 graduate of Eastern Mennonite University, began her library experience at the Staunton Public Library while living in Waynesboro, Virginia.
 In 1994 she relocated to Lancaster Pennsylvania, where she was employed at the Lancaster County Public Library.
 Dawn was happy to move back to “the Shenandoah Valley” and began her work with EMU in 2006 as the interlibrary loan/serials co-ordinator.
 Dawn enjoys learning about all aspects of library work as well as getting to know the students that she encounters.

 Dawn lives with her husband Doug and three children.
-She enjoys traveling, hiking, reading and crafts
+She enjoys traveling, hiking, reading and knitting/crocheting.

 Audrey grew up in East Petersburg, Lancaster Co., PA and graduated from Lancaster Mennonite High School.
 She graduated from Eastern Mennonite University with a B.A. in Mathematics.
 Her love of reading led her to work in the library in high school and college.
 Upon graduation she started working full time in the library as a cataloging and acquisitions assistant.
 She enjoys working with computers and new technology which led to her current position of Library Automation Coordinator & Acquisitions Administrator.
 Her hobbies include singing and doing a variety of crafts, especially counted cross-stitching.